RamiPinto/mqtt-test/README.md

 # mqtt-test

-Simple program to publish an dsubscribe to HiveMQ Broker using Python.
+Simple program to publish and subscribe to HiveMQ Broker.
+Test performed for Python and JavaScript.